octabytes/octabytes.github.io/content/fully-managed-open-source-services/hosting-and-infrastructure/email/_index.md

   title: "'Email'"
   catalog: hosting-and-infrastructure
   category: email
-  description: Explore our selection of open source email software on OctaByte.
-We handle installation, backup, updates, support, and maintenance, ensuring dependable and hassle-free communication solutions for your business or personal needs.
+  description: Discover a wide range of open-source email software available on OctaByte, designed to meet the communication needs of businesses and individuals.
+Our platform takes care of the entire setup process, including installation, backups, updates, support, and maintenance, ensuring you have a smooth, secure, and efficient email system.
+Whether you're looking for an enterprise-grade solution or a personal email management tool, OctaByte provides hassle-free management and reliable performance, allowing you to focus on your core tasks without worrying about the technical complexities of email infrastructure.
 ---